 Recent efforts have evaluated large language models (LLMs) in areas such as commonsense reasoning, mathematical reasoning, and code generation.
 However, to the best of our knowledge, no work has specifically investigated the performance of LLMs in natural language generation (NLG) tasks, a pivotal criterion for determining model excellence.
 Thus, this paper conducts a comprehensive evaluation of well-known and high-performing LLMs, namely ChatGPT, ChatGLM, T5-based models, LLaMA-based models, and Pythia-based models, in the context of NLG tasks.
-We select English and Chinese datasets encompassing Dialogue Generation and Text Summarization.
+We select English and Chinese datasets encompassing Text Summarization, Dialogue Generation, Story Generation, and Data-to-Text tasks.
 Moreover, we propose a common evaluation setting that incorporates input templates and post-processing strategies.
-Our study reports both automatic results, accompanied by a detailed analysis.
+Our study reports both automatic and manual metric results, accompanied by a detailed analysis.

-1 Introduction
+Introduction

 Recent studies have emphasized the importance of scaling large language models (LLMs), referring to both the dimensions of the model size themselves and the amount of data used, resulting in enhanced capability of the models for tasks downstream (Chung et al., 2022).
 Numerous investigations have been conducted to explore the limits of performance by training increasingly larger pre-trained language models, such as GPT-3 175B (Brown et al., 2020) and PaLM 540B (Chowdhery et al., 2022).
 Although scaling primarily involves increasing the model size while maintaining similar architectures and pre-training tasks, these large-sized PLMs exhibit distinct behaviors from their smaller counterparts and demonstrate surprising emergent abilities in solving complex tasks (Zhang et al., 2017; Frankle and Carbin, 2019; Zhang et al., 2021).
 An example of this is the contrasting performance of GPT-3 and GPT-2 when it comes to solving few-shot tasks.
 GPT-3 demonstrates effective problem-solving abilities by utilizing in-context learning, whereas GPT-2 faces difficulties in this aspect.
 As a result, these large-scale language models (LLMs) has become a huge research topic in current NLP area.
-In existing literature, remarkable LLMs such as ChatGPT0, ChatGLM1, have been widely adopted as powerful AI
+In existing literature, remarkable LLMs such as ChatGPT0, ChatGLM1, have been widely adopted as powerful AI assistants, benefiting from their exceptional generation capabilities.